 - Contact Your Fedwire Customer Support: Alert your that you are in a contingency situation.
-The Wholesale Operations Site can help you work through your Fedwire processing options.
+The team can help you work through your Fedwire processing options.

 - Review Fedwire Extension Guidelines: Ensure authorized individuals are aware of the Fedwire operating hours and extension guidelines.